-Hearty Maine Hello and welcome to the Summer Orientation 2017 information page.
-This orientation program is for first-year and transfer students starting in the Fall 2017 semester.
-Each Summer Orientation session is a two-day event arranged by College or Program.
-Students will have the opportunity to interact with deans, faculty, and students from their academic program; acquire information about class scheduling and registration; and learn about campus services and activities.
-The New Student Orientation staff will assist you and your guests throughout your orientation session as we welcome you to UMaine.
+Hearty Maine Hello and welcome to the Summer Orientation 2018 information page.
+This orientation program is for first-year and transfer students starting in the Fall 2018 semester.
+Each Summer Orientation session is a two-day event arranged by the various College and Programs.
+Students will have the opportunity to interact with deans, faculty, and students from their academic program; acquire information about class scheduling and registration; learn about campus services and activities.
+The New Student Orientation staff will assist you and your guests throughout the orientation session as we welcome you to UMaine.

 Click the session that you would like to attend below.
 Be sure to select the session designated for your College or Program.